 The species was introduced to eastern North America from Europe in the late 1800s through a failed attempt to harvest silk from LDD cocoons.

-These invasive caterpillars damage native trees and shrubs, destroying habitat and food sources for wildlife by consuming foliage including oaks – the preferred host plant for gypsy moths.
+These invasive caterpillars damage native trees and shrubs, destroying habitat and food sources for wildlife by consuming foliage including oaks – the preferred host plant for LDD.
 Rural and urban areas are teeming with the caterpillars, which disturb residents with vast quantities of caterpillar feces and by covering external walls with dense infestations as larvae look for sites to turn into moths.

 Supporting habitat and healthy habitat for local wild species that predate L. d. dispar could be helpful both for the wild species themselves and biodiversity more broadly by controlling LDD populations.

 Chickadees will eat all life stages of the L. d. dispar.
 Blue jays, eastern towhees, red-eyed vireos, grey catbirds, Baltimore orioles and black-billed and yellow-billed cuckoos will eat LDD larva and adults.
 Indigo buntings consume hairy caterpillars including those of LDD.
 Robins are an effective predators of these larva, pupae and adults too.
 White-footed mice also eat LDD larva, pupae and adults.
 American and Fowler’s toads regularly consume L. d. dispar larva and adults.
 Interestingly, carpenter ants will also eat the pupae and eggs of this moth.

 L. d. dispar overwinter in the egg stage on tree bark or buildings.
 Eggs hatch and larvae seek foliage to consume in spring.
 LDD larvae mature in July and often grow to be five centimetres long, at which point they metamorphize into pupae.
 Moths emerge and mate mid-summer and then lay egg masses on trees and sheltered areas.
 LDD outbreaks tend to occur every five to seven years.